nealbob/nealbob.github.io/_posts/dev_to_pivotal.md

 ---
 title: "Pivotal: A better syntax for data analysis in Python"
 published: false
-description: "Pandas syntax is annoying.
+description: "Pandas syntax is not great.
 Pivotal borrows from R and SQL to offer a new syntax for data analysis in Python"
 tags: python, datascience, programming, opensource
 canonical_url: https://nealhughes.net/pivotal/
 ---